gabhinav1989/fraud_detection_capstone/readme.md

 ![Final_Result_Neural_Network.png](Images/modeling/Final_Result_Neural_Network.png)

+## Next Steps

+Now that the model is trained and evaluated, the next steps in the fraud detection project involve several critical stages to ensure the model's deployment, monitoring, and continuous improvement.

+By following these next steps, the fraud detection project can move from a successful prototype to a robust, production-ready system that continuously adapts to emerging fraud patterns and effectively safeguards against fraudulent activities.

 ## Project Conclusion

 Based on the provided performance metrics, the Neural Network model emerged as the top performer for predicting credit card fraud.
 It achieved the highest precision and a strong balance between recall and F1 score, making it effective at identifying fraudulent transactions while minimizing false positives.
 The Gradient Boosting model also demonstrated excellent performance across all metrics, particularly in recall and ROC-AUC, indicating its robustness in distinguishing between fraud and non-fraud transactions.